 The user model, consisting of F individual agents, which in the current context represent land-owning farmers.
 Thus, we refer to these agents as “farmers” in the remainder of this manuscript, but note that we use the term “user model” to refer to the general submodel containing these agents to maintain consistency with the term used in the GMSE documentation (Duthie et al. 2018).
 Each farmer owns a given proportion of the landscape (this may or may not be an equal distribution, see below).

 In each GMSE time step, both the manager and all farmers are allocated a (fixed) budget.
 In GMSE terms, “budget” should be interpreted as a budget of general “resource”; conceptually this may be interpreted as a financial budget, time, materials, or a combination thereof.
 Farmers may allocate their budget to taking one of several potential actions (here: hunting animals, scaring animals off their land, or tending crops - they may only take these actions on their own land).
-Both of the former actions are common in the management and control of grazing animals on croplands (e.g. grazing migratory wildfowl, Lovisa Nilsson et al. (2016); L. Nilsson et al. (2021)), with scaring for example including the use of acoustic deterrents.
+Both former? actions are common in the management and control of grazing animals on croplands (e.g. grazing migratory wildfowl, Lovisa Nilsson et al. (2016); L. Nilsson et al. (2021)), with scaring for example including the use of acoustic deterrents.

 Figure 1.
 The basic structure of (a) the GMSE modelling framework and its default order of operations with the genetic algorithm (GA) modelling the decision-making process of both users and manager, and (b) the adaptation of the GMSE framework to accomodate the model-game approach presented here.
 The grey boxes represent the various GMSE submodels, with the arrows representing the process links between them.
 The yellow boxes and circles are the adapted components in the model-game adaptation, with player interaction replacing the manager model in GMSE, and the underlying GA for the manager - the GA is still used to make user decisions.
 Grey circles indicate the order of operations in each.